Do I need life insurance if I already have health insurance?

 - Critical illness or trauma insurance.
 This type of insurance pays out a lump sum incase you develop a serious illness or injury defined by the policy.

 - Total and permanent disability insurance.
-This type of insurance will pay out in the event of an injury or illness that stops you from working again.
+This type of insurance will pay out in the event of an injury or illness that stops you from working permanently.

 Compare Life insurance quotes from these direct brands